-Frain has new and like-new Casing Equipment in stock, thoroughly tested and ready to ship in as little as 48 hours.
-Give us a call today to get the right Casing Equipment for your project.
+Frain has new and like-new Casing Machinery in stock, thoroughly tested and ready to ship in as little as 48 hours.
+Give us a call today to get the right Casing Machinery for your project.

 CLICK HERE TO Talk to a Frain Engineer